bigfrog10/python-tutorial/why_python.md

 In addition, Python has close relations with C/C++ via Cython/SWIG.
 If any block of Python script is slow, we can rewrite it in C/C++ and wrap it in.

-May the force be with you and remember that teamwork is more effective.
+May the force be with you and remember that teamwork is more effective and efficient.

 ![PYPL Index](force.gif)